-Hunter Murphy-

 Mama, Just killed a man.
 Put a gun against his head, Pulled my trigger, now he's dead.

-When he opened his eyes, his head was already pounding hard.
-With his face scrunched in pain, he lifted his forehead from the steering wheel slightly.
-The blood trickling down his forehead was making it hard to see.
-The radio suddenly continued playing that stupid song again, though this time the sound was drowned out by the loud ringing in his ear.
+When he opened his eyes, his head was pounding hard.
+His face scrunched in pain.
+He lifted his forehead from the steering wheel.
+The blood trickling down his forehead onto his dark lashes—accompanied by the pain—made it hard to see.
+The radio suddenly continued playing that stupid song again, making him flinch.
+Though this time the sound was drowned out by the loud ringing in his ears.

 "Mason...?"
 He looked at the passenger seat where his brother was seated.
 "Hey, man... you okay...?"
 Hunter managed to utter before his eyelids betrayed him, and his eyes fell closed.
-He leaned his forehead against the steering wheel again.
+He leaned his temple against the steering wheel, darkness threatening to pull him under again.

 It wasn't fair in Hunter's eyes.
 How could it be?
-He was the one who smashed the car into the pole, and all he got was a few broken bones and a permanent limp.
-And Mason—he...
+He was the one who smashed the car into the pole, and all he got was a few broken bones, a permanent limp, and some scars.
+But Mason— he...

 It was like his brain had completely shut down with grief, and the only thing that could start it back up just enough to get through the days and nights was the not-so-loving embrace of alcohol.
 He'd become a total train wreck.

-Every time he closed his eyes, he saw it.
-The same fucking image he tried so hard to get out of his mind: Mason in that wrecked car with his disheveled hair and blood all over him, with small pieces of glass in his skin.
-His stomach twisted every time.
+Every time he closed his eyes, he saw it—him.
+The same fucking image he tried so hard to get out of his mind—Mason in that wrecked car with his disheveled hair and blood all over him, with small pieces of glass in his skin, his jaw dislocated, his neck at an odd angle.
+His stomach twisted, and he wanted to puke his guts up every goddamn time.

 "Can you pour me another?" he said, holding up his glass, already drunk, his words slurring.